TypeStrong/typedoc/README.md

   Set the site name for Google Analytics.
 Defaults to `auto`
 * `--entryPoint <fully.qualified.name>`<br>
   Specifies the fully qualified name of the root symbol.
 Defaults to global namespace.
+* `--noRevision`<br>
+  Do not use the last revision for linking to GitHub source files.
+Will use the `master` branch instead.

 #### Content
 * `--includes <path/to/includes>`<br>